-The Company has two joint ventures, UBB-MetLife Zhivotozastrahovatelno Drujestvo A.D and Hellenic Alico Life Insurance Company Limited (Cyprus).
+The Company has one indirect joint venture, Hellenic Alico Life Insurance Company Limited (Cyprus joint venture).
 Under Solvency II, joint ventures are valued using the adjusted equity method.
 The adjusted equity method requires valuing such investments based on the Company's share of the excess of assets over liabilities of the related undertaking, using the Solvency II (fair value) valuation principles.